Ankeri/pytest-respect/README.md

 #### Data-driven Parametric Tests

-We can use the `list_resources` function to generate a list of resource names to run parametric tests over:
+We can use the `list_resources` function to generate a list of resource names to run parametric tests over.
+With the below fixture, the content of the resource directory is listed, and the fixture is run once for each match.
+We can then add test cases simply by adding new resource files:

 ```python
 @pytest.fixture(params=list_resources("widget_*.json", exclude=["*__actual.json"], strip_ext=True))